sheikjerbouti/nautilus/README.md

 source .venv/bin/activate
 ```

-## How to play with this tool and Kind
+## How to play with nautilus and Kind

 In order to test basic commannds and interact with Kubernetes clusters, we can create a simple cluster using Kind, available at the following address <https://kind.sigs.k8s.io/>.